Government turns to TikTok to highlight risks of cosmetic surgery abroad | LBC

-The move is part of a wider drive to combat surgical tourism.

-The Government will use social media influencers to highlight the risks of travelling abroad for cosmetic procedures such as hair transplants and dental work under new plans.
+The Government has teamed up with social media influencers to highlight the risks of travelling abroad for cosmetic procedures such as hair transplants and dental work.

 Ministers hope the new campaign with TikTok will help people make "more informed choices before they go under the knife".